-Stephen Rodriguez has more than twelve years of experience in strategic planning, corporate strategy, and business development.
-His core market experience is in the aerospace & defense industry in the realm of technology assessment, game theory applications, and implementing strategic initiatives for growth-stage, venture-backed investments.
-Rodriguez serves on four corporate advisory boards, sits on the Young Friends Committee of the New-York Historical Society, was recently selected as a Term Member by the Council on Foreign Relations as well as a New York Leader by the Foreign Policy Initiative.
-He received his BBA in Marketing from Texas A&M University and his MA in International Security from Georgetown University.
+Stephen Rodriguez (@steverod78) is Managing Partner of Coldon Strategic Advisors and has thirteen years of operational experience ranging from Afghanistan to Colombia.
+His core market experience is in the aerospace & defense industry in the realm of technology assessment, game theory applications and implementing strategic initiatives for growth-stage, venture-backed investments.
+He serves on three corporate boards, is a Term Member at the Council on Foreign Relations and a New York Fellow at the National Review Institute.
+He also Chairman of the Foreign Policy Initiative’s Leadership Council and a member of the Leadership Council at IAVA.

 William Rosenau, Ph.D. is a senior research scientist at CNA’s Center for Strategic Studies.
 CNA Corporation is a non-profit research center in Alexandria, Virginia.
 He has also worked as a political scientist at RAND; as a counterterrorism adviser at the State Department; as a senior analyst at SAIC; and as a special assistant to the assistant secretary of defense for special operations and low-intensity conflict.
 His research interests include Cold War history and culture; the history of terrorism and counterterrorism; and domestic and international organized crime.